 Candidate software instances

-- Right-click the CSI and select Create Software Instance.
-The Define Software Instance Pattern dialog box is displayed.
+- Right click the candidate SI and select Create Software Instance from the popup menu.
+The Define Software Instance Pattern dialog displays.

 - Enter the following information:

 - Type—the type of SI to create.
 This is pre-populated with the name of the candidate SI.

 - Publisher—the publisher of the software.